 Family trauma can be treated with the same methods other traumas are treated with and begin with your commitment to seek care.
 Breaking the cycle will require you to assess your surroundings to determine what risk factors for continued drug or alcohol use are at play.
 Part of recovery is creating the environment you need to succeed.
 For some, this will mean creating meaningful boundaries with the family members who passed on the trauma in the first place.

 During this time, you may need to cultivate a new community.
 Peer groups can be found online and in person through groups like Alcoholics Anonymous, SMART Recovery, and more.
-Sober living facilities like those offered at West Coast Recovery Centers also offer group settings in which you can find like-minded individuals and mental health professionals who will support you on your recovery path.
+West Coast Recovery Centers also offer group settings in which you can find like-minded individuals and mental health professionals who will support you on your recovery path.

 Finding Treatment for Addiction and Trauma